-1. All teachers of the Diocesan School System must be of good moral character and be certified by the State of Ohio.
-They must meet all requirements for licensure as stated in Section 3319.30 of the Ohio Revised Code.

-2. All teachers must meet the religion standards for certification set by the Office of Catechetical Formation and Education (OCFE) or working toward certification as approved by the principal and pastor.
+c.
+Teacher -All teachers of the Diocesan School System must be of good moral character and be certified by the State of Ohio.
+They must meet all requirements for licensure as stated in Section 3319.30 of the Ohio Revised Code and the religion standards for certification set by the Office of Catechetical Formation and Education (OCFE) or working toward certification as approved by the principal and pastor.

-3. The teacher is accountable to the principal and is evaluated in writing each year by the principal, who utilizes a Diocesan approved evaluation instrument.
+The teacher is accountable to the principal and is evaluated in writing each year by the principal, who utilizes a Diocesan approved evaluation instrument.

-D. All persons involved in the supervision of children are required to be fingerprinted and complete the Virtus Training as well as well comply with other Diocesan and Parish requirements.
+All persons involved in the supervision of children are required to be fingerprinted and complete the Virtus Training as well as well comply with other Diocesan and Parish requirements.